-Seattle has a long and rich history with boats of all shapes and sizes.
-Maritime activities have been its lifeblood for a very long time now.
-That’s why the Center for Wooden Boats is very proud of the way it’s protecting the heritage of the city.
+Seattle has a long and rich history with boats of all shapes and sizes, and maritime activities have been its lifeblood for a very long time now.
+That’s why the Center for Wooden Boats is very proud of how it’s protecting the city’s heritage.
 There are free boat rides every Sunday.

-To sign up, all you have to do is show up in person around 10 am.
+All you have to do is show up in person around 10 am to sign up.
 After that, you will have to wait a bit for your ride to arrive, and then you’ll be off in the waters near the city.
 This is one of the most interesting things to do in Seattle in the spring.

-There are few spots in Seattle where you can find such iconic views like the ones from Kerry Park.
+There are a few spots in Seattle where you can find iconic views, like Kerry Park.
 In fact, I would say it’s one of the top Instagram spots in Seattle.

 If you’ve ever seen a stunning image of the city’s skyline, it’s most certainly taken from this park.
-It’s a wonderful place to visit in Seattle in the spring, both day and night.
+It’s a beautiful place to visit in Seattle in the spring, both day and night.

-There are a lot of lovely benches that you could spend some time on.
-It can be an ideal spot for a picnic or for a relaxing moment.
+There are a lot of lovely benches that you could spend some time on, and it can be an ideal spot for a picnic or for a relaxing moment.
 The park is pretty popular, too, so you won’t ever feel like you’re too far away from civilization.